kabitat/telco-churn/README.md

 The data used within this project was sourced from Kaggle [here](https://www.kaggle.com/blastchar/telco-customer-churn).

 Each row in the data relates to a customer with a label of 'Churn' being 'Yes' or 'No' to indicate if they have churned or not.
-The features in the data include :
+The features in the data include:
 - demographics (e.g. gender, having dependents or partners, seniority)
 - account and service details (e.g tenure, products taken, contract type, payment methods, monthly and total charges).